Waukesha County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

-Waukesha County, located in southeastern Wisconsin with its county seat in the City of Waukesha, operates a Circuit Court system that handles all trial-level matters — from felonies and civil disputes to family law proceedings and probate administration.
-The county also has several Municipal Courts that adjudicate local ordinance violations.
-Understanding where each type of record is kept and how to obtain copies is essential for anyone involved in a legal proceeding, conducting background research, or tracing property and family history.
+Waukesha County sits in southeastern Wisconsin, with the City of Waukesha as its county seat.
+The county's Circuit Court handles all trial-level matters — from felonies and civil disputes to family law proceedings and probate administration.
+Several Municipal Courts also operate throughout the county, adjudicating local ordinance violations.
+Knowing which office holds the records you need, and how to request copies, will save you a lot of time whether you're involved in a legal matter, conducting background research, or tracing property and family history.

-Court records throughout Wisconsin can be located through a combination of official clerk offices, in-person public access terminals, and online search tools.
-The statewide judiciary maintains resources at WisconsinCourts.us that may help users locate publicly available case information, find applicable forms, and identify the correct court division for a particular type of case.
+Court records throughout Wisconsin can be located through clerk offices, in-person public access terminals at courthouses, and online search tools.
+The statewide judiciary provides resources at WisconsinCourts.us that can help you find publicly available case information, applicable forms, and the correct court division for your situation.

 How to Look Up a Court Case in Waukesha County?